oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 Note: There are scenarios that require that an authorization takes place in a different location than the one in which the transaction is authorized.
 For example, there may be a primary and secondary credit card holder and both can initiate transactions, but only the primary holder can authorize it.
 There is no guarantee that the primary and secondary holders are in the same location at the time of the authorization.
 In such cases, proximity may be an indicator of risk and the system may deploy additional controls (e.g., transaction value limits, transaction velocity limits) or use the proximity information as input to a risk management system.

 **Limitations:** Proximity mechanisms raises the bar for an attack.
 However, depending on how the proximity check is performed, an attacker may be able to circumvent the protection: The attacker can use a VPN to simulate a shared network or spoof a GNSS position.
-For example, the attacker can try to request the location of the end-user's authorization device through browser APIs and then simulate the same location on his initiating device using standard debugging features available on many platforms.
+For example, the attacker can try to request the location of the end-user's Authorization Device through browser APIs and then simulate the same location on his Initiating Device using standard debugging features available on many platforms.

 ### Short Lived/Timebound User Codes
 The impact of an attack can be reduced by making user codes short lived.
 If an attacker obtains a short-lived code, the duration during which the unauthenticated channel can be exploited is reduced, potentially increasing the cost of a successful attack.